Installation

 • Open the Next.js app at http://localhost:3000

-• Open the Studio running locally in your browser on http://localhost:3000/studio.
-You should now see a screen prompting you to log in to the Studio.
+• Open the Studio at http://localhost:3333.
+In this monorepo, Studio runs on port 3333 when you use pnpm dev from the root (not at /studio inside Next.js).
 Use the same service (Google, GitHub, or email) that you used when you logged in to the CLI.

 Adding content with Sanity